Overview of the Landlord-Tenant Laws in Michigan

 Notice of Entry Laws in Michigan

 However, Michigan rental laws say nothing about entry notices.
-But generally, landlords usually give tenants a 24-hour notice before entering the rental unit.
+Generally, landlords give tenants a 24-hour notice before entering the rental unit.

 Michigan Laws on Retaliation